Are You Tired of the Same Old Relationship Problems?

 “If I’m vulnerable in sessions, I’m worried that my partner will use what I say against me at home.”

-From the very beginning of our work together, I will ask you both to agree that nothing shared in sessions can be used as ammunition at home.
+An excellent place to start is when a couple can determine their goals for coming to therapy.
+I use many therapeutic interventions to help you reach your goals, and they are most effective when you both are clear about how you want us to work together.
+During our initial session, I will ask you both to agree that nothing shared in sessions can be used as ammunition at home.
 Similarly, the therapy session is not a place to continue the same old arguments you’ve had at home.
 Therapy is about creating new patterns and learning how to avoid falling back into old ones that have proven to be destructive.
-In sessions, you can learn ways to take a time-out during moments of heightened emotions and how to respect one another’s need for space and understanding.
+In sessions, you can learn new ways to manage heightened emotions and how to respect one another’s need for space and resolution.

 There Is Hope for a Positive and Loving Relationship Once Again